Eye examination: Intraocular pressure

+Confrontational visual fields

 Testing the visual fields consists of confrontation field testing in which each eye is tested separately to assess the extent of the peripheral field.

 To perform the test, the individual occludes one eye while fixated on the examiner's eye with the non-occluded eye.
 The patient is then asked to count the number of fingers that are briefly flashed in each of the four quadrants.
 This method is preferred to the wiggly finger test that was historically used because it represents a rapid and efficient way of answering the same question: is the peripheral visual field affected?

 Common problems of the visual field include scotoma (area of reduced vision), hemianopia (half of visual field lost), homonymous hemianopsia and bitemporal hemianopia.

 External examination

 External examination of eyes consists of inspection of the eyelids, surrounding tissues and palpebral fissure.

-Palpation of the orbital rim may also be desirable, depending on the presenting signs and symptoms.
+Palpation of the orbital rim may also be performed depending on the presenting signs and symptoms, especially when a fracture is suspected or there was a history of trauma to the head.
+The general contour and shape of the eyes are observed and compared between two eyes.
+The position of the eyelids are checked for abnormalities such as ptosis which is an asymmetry between eyelid positions.
+Any asymmetry, discharge, pus, changes in color and structure around the eyelid will be noted.

+The white part of the eye, the conjunctiva and sclera, is examined next.
 The conjunctiva and sclera can be inspected by having the individual look up, and shining a light while retracting the upper or lower eyelid.
-The position of the eyelids are checked for abnormalities such as ptosis which is an asymmetry between eyelid positions.
+Any changes in color of the conjunctiva or the shapes of the blood vessels will be observed.
+The conjunctiva that lines the inner side of the eyelids can be observed with gentle pulling and inversion of the eyelids.